 If you're filing an appeal, let your doctor or the hospital know.
 Ask that they hold off on sending you bills until you hear back from your insurance company.
 Also, make sure that they won't turn your account over to a collections agency.

 Call your doctor's office if your claim was denied for treatment you've already had or treatment that your doctor says you need.
 Ask the doctor's office to send a letter to your insurance company that explains why you need or needed the treatment.
 Make sure it goes to the address listed in your plan's appeals process.
 Ask for a copy of the letter to keep in your files.

 The first step in an appeal is called an internal review.
-It begins when you file a complaint to appeal a denied claim.
+It begins when you file an appeal of a denied claim.
 Your claim will get a second look by insurance company employees who weren't involved in the original decision.
 If you are in an urgent medical situation, you can request an expedited appeal which requires the insurance company to make a decision within 72 hours.